mtnlark/promptkeep/docs/usage.md

    promptkeep add
    ```

-2. You'll be prompted for information:
+2. You'll be asked to add a title, description, and tags (the latter two are optional):
    ```
    Enter a title for your prompt: Email Response Template Enter a description (optional): Professional response for client emails